 You can also use a pressure cooker.
 Want to use a pressure cooker for canning applesauce?
 Find out how at Healthy Canning.

 Make Apple Puree Concentrate

 Want to make apple butter?
-You simply take the apple puree concentrate and boil it down in a slow cooker and cook for 10 hours on low heat.
-Process like you would if you are canning applesauce.
+You simply take the apple puree concentrate, boil it down in a slow cooker, and cook it for 10 hours on low heat.
+Then, process it like you would if you were canning applesauce.

 Fill the Jars